The Energy Industrial Complex is dead

 A single picture was precious because of this wasteful process as it carried the price of all this waste in it.

 And companies like Eastman Kodak had built empires upon our memories.
-They provided the films, developed them, produced the chemicals and ran service outlets.
+They provided the films, developed them, produced the chemicals, and ran service outlets.
 They even sold cameras until – one day it all stopped and a corporate empire that stood for ages went bust in a matter of mere years.

 Is this happening to big oil or indeed big energy now?

 The picture (memories) business was a giant industry that had everything under its roof.
-Advertising enticed us to make more pictures which raised profits at companies such as Kodak that in turn bought adds in traditional media making us make more pictures and …
+Advertising enticed us to make more pictures which raised profits at companies such as Kodak that in turn bought ads in traditional media making us make more pictures and …

 Do you get the picture?
 The disappearance of Kodak and the lesser flock did not cause pictures to disappear.
 There are more pictures than ever before around today recording our memories in painstaking detail and vivid color, even sound, and movement.

-Now, there is an uneasy feeling in the energy industrial complex that’s something is wrong, something has changed the equation for good.
+Now, there is an uneasy feeling in the energy industrial complex that something is wrong, something has changed the equation for good.
 The oil price has dropped to abysmal lows (that’s at least how those who sell oil see it) and everyone is holding their breath for better times – i.e. the rise of the prices again.

 I have had numerous rants about the unrealistic expectations of energy executives so let’s not go down this path again.